-Now, remove the disk model by selecting it in the left field and clicking on the Remove button, select "gaussian" in model type, and click on Add.
+Change the model to a "gaussian" (remove previous), and click on Add.
 Look at the new set of parameters shown in the bottom part of the window.
-This model has also four parameters, i.e. flux_weight1, x1, y1, like for all models, and fwhm1, the full width at half maximum of the Gaussian distribution.
+This model has also four parameters, i.e. flux_weight1, x1, y1 like for all models, and fwhm1, the full width at half maximum of the Gaussian distribution.
 Let's set this value to 4 mas and then click on Ok to close the window.